randallb15/All-Things-DSR/README.md

 > This will not be the case for RPP3.
 RPP3 solutions will be posted on the due date (I think).

-ONLY DO THIS PART THE FIRST TIME:
+ONLY DO THIS PART THE FIRST TIME YOU ADD SOLUTIONS:

 1. git clone <cohort_solution_repo>
 2. cd into solutions repo
 3. git remote add solutions <cohort_solution_repo>
 4. git fetch solutions main

-DO THIS EVERY TIME:
+DO THIS EVERY TIME YOU ADD SOLUTIONS:

 1. cd into solutions repo
 2. git pull